- 2nd January 2020

 “He looked over the material and pointed out things that didn’t look right,” Zoë says.
 “He took his job very seriously.”

-The book was first published in January and has since received a lot positive feedback, including an award for best designed/illustrated book from Junior Magazine.
+The book was first published in January and has since received a lot of positive feedback, including an award for best designed/illustrated book from Junior Magazine.
 The content proved so valuable that one of Zoë’s colleagues – paediatric surgeon Dr Stephen Farrell – suggested they make it more easily available for children coming to hospitals.

 Zoë went back to Usborne hoping to adapt the book into a fold-up information leaflet for hospitals.
 Usborne agreed, and Cambridge University Hospitals agreed to distribute the leaflets in some of their paediatric units.
 But it wasn’t enough just to give out the leaflets.
 They needed to evaluate them to see whether they made any impact on the children who received them, and whether it was worth rolling them out in other units and hospitals.